Last updated on February 20th, 2024 at 02:16 am

-Since becoming a parent, I don’t get out much.
-Save a birthday party, I spent March largely as a shut-in, wavering from my routine of work, home and church only for trips to the parents and the dentist.
+Since becoming a parent, I haven’t gotten out much.
+Save for a birthday party, I spent March largely as a shut-in, wavering from my work routine, home and church only for trips to the parents and the dentist.
 While the days of luxurious ice cream and dining at 350 metres are behind me for now, it doesn’t mean I can’t eat tasty food at home!

-So with my limited culinary skills, there was only one place to find a recipe that would make for amazing sandwich fare — the Internet.
-More specifically, Epicurious, the one-stop-shop for leaving your taste buds senseless!
+So with my limited culinary skills, there was only one place to find a recipe that would make for amazing sandwich fare—the Internet.
+More specifically, Epicurious is the one-stop-shop for leaving your taste buds senseless!
 Without further ado, let’s drive into a pork sandwich that’ll knock your socks off!!!

 Hot Slow-Roasted Pork, Onion, and Mozzarella Sandwiches